aloukissas/website/content/posts/joining-felt.md

 ### People

 First, the most important criterion when joining a team, especially when it’s a small/young one, is the **people**.
 You need to make sure that your value systems align and that you can both inspire and deeply respect each other.
-Don’t forget, at the earliest stages of a company you’re building the foundation; any small crack or weak point will only accentuate later.
+Don’t forget: at the earliest stages of a company you’re building the foundation; any small crack or weak point will only accentuate later.
 Be aware of any yellow/red flags and explicitly handle them or dismiss them.
 As Danny Meyer says: [if you’re not aware, you’re nowhere](https://fs.blog/knowledge-project/danny-meyer/).

 ### Product